 \section{Introduction}

-Let $G$ be a finite connected graph.
-One of the most characteristic of the graph is its complexity.
-This notion can be defined in a few different ways.
-It can be just the number of edges or vertices, the number of spanning trees or rooted spanning forests, the Kirchhoff index defined as the sum of resistance distances between vertices or some other important geometrical characteristic.
-All the above mentioned characteristics can be expressed in terms of Laplacian eigenvalues of a graph or more precisely, through coefficients of its Laplacian characteristic polynomials.
-The structure of these coefficients is given by the Chelnokov-Kelmans theorem \cite{KelChel} which states that each coefficient, up to sign, is the number of rooted spanning forests in the graph with prescribed number of the trees.
-The complexity of a graph plays an important role in statistic physics, where the graphs with arbitrary large number of vertices are considered (\cite{Wu77}, \cite{JacSalSok}).
-In this case, the structure of the Laplacian characteristic polynomial becomes quite complicated and the most interesting invariants are given by its asymptotic.
+Let $G$ be a finite connected undirected graph.
+The complexity of the graph can be characterized through the number of edges or vertices, the number of spanning trees, rooted spanning forests or the Kirchhoff index.

-Recently, it was discovered in paper \cite{MedMed21}, that the number of spanning forests in circulant graph coincides with the order of homology group for some manifold arising as a cyclic coverings of the three dimensional sphere branched over a knot or link.
+All the above mentioned characteristics can be expressed in terms of Laplacian eigenvalues of a graph or more precisely, through coefficients of its Laplace characteristic polynomials.
+The Laplace characteristic polynomial of a graph plays an important role in statistic physics, where the graphs with arbitrary large number of vertices are considered (\cite{Wu77}, \cite{JacSalSok}).
+In this case, the structure of the Laplace characteristic polynomial becomes quite complicated and the most interesting invariants are given by its asymptotic.